Do State-Level Policies Impact Maternal Mortality?

 - We find that Planned Parenthood clinic closures and increases in abortion limits linked to gestational age increased maternal mortality rates.
 Between 2007 and 2015, twelve of the states in our study enacted laws that restrict abortions based on gestational age.
 In the same time period, Planned Parenthood clinics closed in 27 of the states — for an average reduction of 35 percent in these states.
 We found that these changes were significantly related to increases in maternal mortality.
 We estimate that reducing the number of Planned Parenthood clinics by 20 percent increased the maternal mortality rate by 8 percent.
 Similarly, an additional 6 maternal deaths per 100,000 live births were attributable to the imposition of gestational age limits on abortion.
 The dataset we used included 4767 maternal deaths and 26,567,340 live births between 2007 and 2015 in 38 states and the District of Columbia, from the National Vital Statistics Program.
 We took into account racial and ethnic characteristics, as well as age.
 In the period of our study, five states required abortion providers to obtain admitting privileges or transfer agreements, 12 states created maternal mortality review committees, and 20 states restricted coverage of abortions by insurance purchased through the Affordable Care Act marketplace.
 However, we did not find differences in maternal mortality rates related to these policies or programs.

 - Our analysis shows a difference across race and ethnic groups in the effect of changing laws and regulations on maternal death rates.
 Women in all racial and ethnic groups had higher death rates when clinics closed or gestational limits were imposed.
 But there were differences across these racial and ethnic groups.
 We estimate that a 20 percent reduction in Planned Parenthood clinics increases mortality rates 6 percent for black women, 8 percent for white women, and 15 percent for Hispanic women.
-In contrast, white women were the group most affected by raising the gestational age at which abortions were legal; they had a 56 percent increase in pregnancy-related death rates as compared to a 38 percent increase for all women.
+In contrast, white women were the group most affected by the imposition of abortion restrictions linked to gestational age; they had a 56 percent increase in pregnancy-related death rates as compared to a 38 percent increase for all women.

 What this Means: